plone/volto/docs/source/configuration/core-addons.md

   },
 ```

-The structure is similar to `mrs-developer.json` one, so the key is the name of the folder, then an object with at least the key `package` with the name of the package that is going to be used.
+The structure is similar to `mrs-developer.json`.
+The key is the name of the folder, then an object with at least the key `package` with its value as the name of the package that is going to be used.